 Now we’re into the body of the sales letter.
 You need to tell your prospective customers what you’re offering them first.
 The trick is that you have to make them want your product or service.
 So think like a prospective customer or client when you’re writing this section of your letter and answer the question “What’s in it for me?”
 In other words, what are the benefits to the customer of making this purchase?

 Don’t be afraid to expand on the benefits of your product or service.
 People who are interested will read the details.
-(You can bet that I would have a lot more to say about the benefits of having a home professionally cleaned if I was writing this sample sales letter!)
 Use bullet points or arrows where appropriate to make your sales letter easier to read.

 And remember that the letter does not have to be limited to a single page.
-You can send out an eight page one if you want.
-(What’s the best length?
-That will depend on your target market and your product or service.
-Many businesses that use sales letters find that longer ones are more effective.
-If this is your first, it's probably best not to go over three pages.)
+You can send out an eight-page sales letter if you want.
+It just depends on your target market and your product or service.
+If this is your first, though, it's probably best to err on the shorter side.

 P Is for Proof

-Another thing you need to do in the body of the letter is assure your readers that they will be satisfied with their purchase.
+Another thing you need to do in the body of the sales letter is assure your readers that they will be satisfied with their purchase.
 Testimonials (statements of satisfaction from past customers) are an excellent way of doing this.
-(See 10 Ways to Grow Positive Word of Mouth.)
-Or offer your reader a “fail-safe” such as a money-back guarantee or entice them with a free trial offer.
+Or offer your reader a “fail-safe” such as a money-back guarantee or a free trial offer.

 P Is for Persuade to Action

 The most important thing that you need to do in the body of your sales letter, of course, is persuade the reader to act.
 First, be sure you come right out and say what you want the reader of your letter to do, whether it’s to call you or come into your store.
 Second, make it easy for them to act.
 Set a deadline for the expiration of your offer, throw in a free gift, or, if it’s appropriate, make a moral plea.